 After paying my respects I walked the streets of St.John’s towards the train station where mile 0 officially begins.
 Another monument of a dead ghost as there are no more trains in Newfoundland.
 The Trans Canada Trail follows where the rail tracks used to be.
 They have been ripped out but the loose reddish rock remains.

 As I walked I thought of how we remember the spirits of the dead.
 This journey has many threads but the sacred part of this journey is to remember the 1186 murdered aboriginal women in Canada.
 Just as the boys of Beaumont Hamel are our fallen brothers, those women are our fallen sisters.
-Yet we no memorial, no day of remembering.
+Yet we have no memorial, no day of remembering.
 So I will hold space and pray for all of them every morning on this long journey.

 Maybe everything we need to know we have forgotten.
 I travel the trail to remember.